4.2 Policy Overview and Applicability

 - BCC Case Review – Student Threat to Others, or Community

 When the BCC determines, based upon all available information, that a Student poses a safety risk to others or the community, the Dean of Students Office, along with the Threat Assessment Team (comprised of members from various campus offices), will conduct an assessment of threat and determine appropriate interventions, guided by the National Behavioral Intervention Team Association’s (NaBITA) guidelines of Identify, Assess, and Manage.
 The Threat Assessment Team also utilizes recommended assessment tools (e.g., SIVRA-35) as appropriate.
-Interventions include, but are not limited to an Involuntary Leave of Absence (see Section 4.2.5).
+Interventions include, but are not limited to activating the Involuntary Student Leave Policy (see Section 1.25).
 At any time, the Student may elect to apply for a Voluntary Leave of Absence (see Section 4.2.4).
 If the student has violated other Community Standards, the Dean of Students Office will work with the Office of Student Responsibility and Community Standards to expedite the appropriate course of action, in consideration of the Community Standards outlined in the Student Handbook, for the safety of the individual Student, all Students, and the University community.

 - Student Referral for Clinical Assessment or Evaluation